engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/large-scoped-tests.md

 ---
 title: Large-scoped tests
-description: Large-scoped tests verify the flow of commands from user input across different APIs, serialization strategies and verifies the returned behavior is as expected.
+description: Large-scoped tests test the flow of commands from user input across different APIs, serialization strategies, and verify that the returned behavior is as expected.
 ---

 # Large-scoped tests